xpring-eng/xpring-common-js/README.md

 - `Utils`: Provides common utility functions.

 ## Development
-To get set up on Terram, run the following:
+To get set up on Terram, open a terminal and run the following commands:

 ```shell
 # Clone repository